A potential customer receives her first eye exam.

 Sort: So you’ve received your glasses.
 Now, you should reconcile your order with the commercial invoice to be certain that everything is consistent.
 In addition, please check the products to make sure there are no defects.
-VisionSpring’s glasses go through rigorous quality control by a third party and come with a warranty.
-Once you have double-checked that you received what you ordered, provide payment according to the VisionSpring invoice.
+VisionSpring’s glasses go through rigorous quality control by a third party and come with a one year replacement warranty.
+Once you have double-checked that you received what you ordered, please make a payment for the balance of your VisionSpring invoice.

 3 How Does VisionSpring Help Me with Distribution/Sales?